anchoranalysis/anchoranalysis.github.io/index.md

 ## Description

-Anchor is an open-source command-line application and platform for image analysis, especially microscopy image analysis.
+Anchor is a command-line application and platform for image analysis, especially microscopy image analysis.

 {% include callout.html type="primary" content="It's a Swiss-army-knife for loading, transforming, and extracting information from **sets of images**, as single-image tools are often limiting." %}